-Plaintiffs respectfully request that this Court (1) conditionally certify a settlement class, (2) conditionally approve the parties' settlement as fair, adequate, reasonable, and within the reasonable range of possible final approval, (3) appoint Plaintiffs as the class representative, (4) appoint Plaintiffs' counsel as class counsel, (5) approve the notice program proposed by parties, and confirm that it is the best practicable under the circumstances and that it satisfies due process and Rule 23, (6) set a date for a final approval hearing, (7) set deadlines for members of the settlement class to submit claims for compensation, and to object to or exclude themselves from the parties' settlement, and (8) grant such further and other relief the Court deems reasonable and just.
+Plaintiff Frederick Luster respectfully requests that this Court (1) conditionally certify a settlement class, (2) conditionally approve the parties' settlement as fair, adequate, reasonable, and within the reasonable range of possible final approval, (3) appoint Mr. Luster as the class representative, (4) appoint Plaintiff's counsel as class counsel, (5) approve the parties' proposed notice program, and confirm that it is the best practicable under the circumstances and that it satisfies due process and Rule 23, (6) set a date for a final approval hearing, (7) set deadlines for members of the settlement class to submit claims for compensation, and to object to or exclude themselves from the settlement, and (8) grant such further and other relief the Court deems reasonable and just.

-Dated: February 22, 2017 Respectfully submitted,
+Dated: February 21, 2017 Respectfully submitted,